Shikhara

 In South India, the equivalent term is vimana; unlike the shikhara, this refers to the whole building, including the sanctum beneath.
 In the south, shikhara is a term for the top stage of the vimana only, which is usually a dome capped with a finial; this article is concerned with the northern form.
 The southern vimana is not to be confused with the elaborate gateway-towers of south Indian temples, called gopuram, which are often taller and more prominent features in large temples.

+It is argued that stylistic aspects seen on Buddhist architecture like the stupa may have been influenced by the shikhara, a stylistic element which in some regions evolved to the pagoda.

 Forms

 Shikhara can be classified into three main forms: